On Existence and Uniqueness of Formal Power Series Solutions of Algebraic Ordinary Differential Equations: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{sec-IFT} is devoted to present a conjecture (Conjecture~\ref{CONJ:stable}) which may occur by simply performing coefficient comparison to compute formal power series solutions of AODEs and we show how the well-known formula of Ritt (Lemma~\ref{LEM:Ritt}) can be used in partially solving this problem, see Proposition~\ref{PROP:ImplicitFunctionTheorem}.
+Section~\ref{sec-IFT} is devoted to present a well-known formula of Ritt (Lemma~\ref{LEM:Ritt}) which can be used for finding formal power series solutions by using coefficient comparison, see Proposition~\ref{PROP:ImplicitFunctionTheorem}.
 Since not all formal power series solutions can be found in this way (For instance, see Example~\ref{EX:mnonvanishing}), one may use a refinement of Ritt's formula presented in~\cite{Hurwitz1889, limonov2015generalized}.
 We summarize it by Theorem~\ref{THM:generalizedSeparantFormula} in Section~\ref{sec-generalized-separants}.
 In order to simplify some of the subsequent reasonings, we also use a slightly different notation and define \textit{separant matrices}.
 Moreover, we give some sufficient conditions on the given differential equation, which is called the \textit{vanishing order}, such that the refined formula can be used in an algorithmic way for computing all formal power series solutions and present new results in this direction, see Theorems~\ref{THM:local}, \ref{THM:global} and Algorithm~\ref{ALGO:localnonvanishing}.
 In Section~\ref{subsec-locally} we focus on solutions with given initial values and study the vanishing order locally, whereas in Section~\ref{subsec-globally} we generalize the vanishing order to arbitrary initial values.
 For the global situation, Proposition~\ref{PROP:specialnonvanishing} and~\ref{PROP:charVanishing} show that a large class of AODEs indeed satisfy our sufficient conditions.

-An interesting application of our method is to give an explicit statement of a result by Hurwitz in~\cite{Hurwitz1889}.
-Hurwitz proved that for every formal power series solution of an AODE there exists a large enough positive integer $N$ such that coefficients of order greater than $N$ are determined by a recursion formula.
-Our result can be used to determine a sharp upper bound for such an $N$ and the corresponding recursion formula (compare with~\cite{Hoeven2014}).